followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/5 Series Types/CommonSeries/label/backgroundColor.md

 ===========================================================================

 <!--shortDescription-->
-Colors the background of point labels.
-By default, point labels inherit the color from their points.
+Colors the point labels' background.
+The default color is inherited from the points.
 <!--/shortDescription-->

 <!--fullDescription-->
+#include common-colorlist

+You can remove the label's background by setting this option to *"none"*.
+In this case, the label's text is the same color as the point.
 <!--/fullDescription-->